mehrvarz/tremote_plugin/README.md

 0: Button has just been pressed.

 else: Button has just been released. pressedDuration expresses the press duration in milliseconds.

+### homeDirectory string

+The path to the installation directory.

 ### rcs* tremote_plugin.RemoteControlSpec